 - exact location (incl.
 GPS point),

 - start and end date,

 - driver(s) name(s),

 - car(s) chassis number(s).

-Any test session is limited to a maximum of 2 days.
+Any test session is limited to a maximum of 1 day per competitor.

 The approval must be issued in writing by the rally organiser to the competitor with a copy to the FIA.